The-Ossuary/bookish-waffle/README.md

 ## Acknowledgements

-- Inspired by Chainlink, OpenZeppelin, and the occult NFT community
+Inspired by Chainlink, OpenZeppelin, and the occult NFT community.
-- Special thanks to all early contributors and artists!
+Thanks to all early contributors, artists, and lore creators!

+---

+> *“The Ossuary is a world that feeds on sacrifice, rewards creativity, and punishes complacency.
+Every Relic is unique.
+Every player leaves a scar.
+The Ritual is forever.”*

 ---